How Your Mental Health Affects Your Weight-Loss!

 No, not in the ‘fight mode’ kind.
 When a person is depressed, his physical activity graph goes down.
 There is fatigue, lethargy, and a general lack of motivation to do anything.
 But just as depression can impact your physical activity, you can use physical activity to fight depression.
 Researchers have found that establishing a regular exercise routine can actually reduce depression.
 Physical activity releases brain chemicals that relieve stress, promote alertness, and improve overall mental well-being.

+THE HOW?
+The biggest hurdles are: 1) not having enough energy, and 2) not knowing how to get started.
 Interestingly, exercise does not have to be complicated, sophisticated, and very physically demanding.
 Introducing small changes that are maintained over the long haul will have a huge impact on keeping your mind and body working well.
 Routine physical activity can be simple, straightforward, and fun.

 -Physical activity needs to happen throughout the week.
 Aim for five separate 30-minute sessions each week.